gutiluis/Guessing-number-game/README.md

 # Number Guessing Game

-A simple console-based number guessing game written in Python.
+Terminal-based number guessing game written in Python language.
 The player tries to guess a randomly chosen number within a limited number of attempts.

 ---